Skip to main content

 Autonomous Troubleshooting

-You: Users are reporting slow page loads
+users are reporting slow page loads

-What Monk does autonomously:
+What Monk does:

 1. Reads logs across all services